-There are currently seven Murrieta Police detectives serving on task force units within the county of Riverside working narcotics, auto theft, supervision of post-released ex-convicts and gangs.
+There are currently nine Murrieta Police detectives serving on task force units within the county of Riverside working narcotics, auto theft, supervision of post-released ex-convicts and gangs.

 - Inland CrackDown Allied Task Force (INCA): The INCA Task Force, led by the DOJ’s Division of Law Enforcement, is comprised of Special Agents from Homeland Security Investigations and local law enforcement agencies.
 It’s mission is to target Drug Trafficking Organizations operating in the Inland Empire Region.
 The primary focus of INCA is cocaine, fentanyl, methamphetamine and money laundering investigations.

 - Regional Auto Theft Interdiction Detail (RAID): The Riverside Auto-Theft Interdiction Detail (RAID) was formed in 1993 pursuant to California Vehicle Code Section 9250.14 and Riverside County Board of Supervisors Resolution No. 91-265.
 RAID was designed as a multi-agency task force with the primary mission of reducing the incidence of vehicle theft and increasing the apprehension of the professional vehicle thieves in Riverside County .
 The unit also provides expert vehicle theft training and intelligence sharing with local law enforcement agencies.

 - AB 109 Central-PACT: Focus on "high-risk" and "at-large" Post Release Community Supervision (PRCS) offenders that pose the most risk to public safety.

 - Gang Task Force (GTF): The Murrieta Temecula Regional Gang Task Force (GTF) is currently supervised by a Murrieta Police Sergeant.
 The department houses the regional gang task force assigned to this region.
 Gang related cases investigated within the city are handled by GTF, as well as general detectives.